Sensex Falls 245 Points, Nifty Below 25,700 Amid Foreign Selling and Sector Weakness

 *this image is generated using AI for illustrative purposes only.

-Indian stock markets opened on a negative note on Wednesday, with benchmark indices declining amid multiple market pressures.
-The BSE Sensex and Nifty 50 both registered losses in early trade as investors grappled with sustained foreign selling and rising crude oil prices.
+Indian stock markets declined on Wednesday, with benchmark indices extending their previous day's losses amid multiple market pressures.
+The BSE Sensex and Nifty 50 both registered significant losses as investors grappled with sustained foreign selling, geopolitical tensions, and weakness across key sectors including IT, consumption, and select banking stocks.

 Market Performance Overview

-The market performance in early trade reflected the cautious sentiment prevailing across domestic equities:
+The market performance reflected the cautious sentiment prevailing across domestic equities throughout the trading session:

 dislike